My Cart

 Used here with the author's permission.

 Mike Moutoux (pronounced "moo-toe") is a cowboy-singer-songwriter-photographer-poet who lives in Pinos Altos, New Mexico.
-Known as “New Mexico’s Enchanting Cowboy,” he specializes in turning ranch work into cowboy songs and cowboy poetry that give listeners a rare look into the life of a working cowboy.
-Mike's songs and poems are always filled with wonderful images--perhaps influenced by his stunning nature photography--but it is his years of work as a cowboy that lend authenticity to his writing: he knows firsthand whereof he writes!.
-Enjoy some of his songs and recitations at https://www.youtube.com/user/mikemoutoux.
+Touted as “New Mexico’s Enchanting Cowboy,” his poems provide a rare and realistic look into the life of a working cowboy.
+These days, Mike's passion is nature photography, and his pictures are as breathtaking as his poems.
+Enjoy some of his work at https://www.youtube.com/user/mikemoutoux.

 Post New Comment: